-5.4 STAFF SAFETY, REPORTING, AND PROBLEM SOLVING
+5.5 STAFF SAFETY, REPORTING, AND PROBLEM SOLVING

-The District is dedicated to protecting the safety of our staff, and will respond to any requests or concerns made by staff regarding work conditions and safety.
+The District is dedicated to protecting the safety of our

+staff, and will respond to any requests or concerns made by staff regarding work conditions and safety.

 Every layer of the management/leadership team shares this dedication.
 Requests to address issues of work conditions and safety should be made to direct supervisors.
+However, reports may be made anonymously to Human Resources.

+and safety should be made to direct supervisors.
 However, reports may be made anonymously to Human Resources with no concern for repercussions.
 In this reporting, partnered problem solving will be the first offered solution, followed by human resources intervention, then, if needed, investigation of work conditions or safety concerns.

-5.5 EVALUATIONS, WORK AGREEMENTS TO COMPLETE WORK, CHECK-INS
+5.6 EVALUATIONS, WORK AGREEMENTS TO COMPLETE WORK, CHECK-INS

 All district staff are professionals and actively accept the accountability to their assigned work and to the education of students and support of student learning.

 The District will await information from the Colorado Department of Education regarding any adjustments to educator/teacher evaluation requirements during the 2020-21 school year.
 While no adjustments or waivers are currently anticipated, we will expect informal and formal observations completed in the school year (either in-person or remote) with a culminating summative professional practices rubric evaluation in the spring of 2021.
 In addition, teacher-specific student learning outcomes (student measures or individual educator goals) will be created and completed in 2020-21.
 This will be monitored for flexibility, should waivers be allowed by the Colorado Department of Education.